Login to Complete an Entry or to Access Judging Panel

 Stories which feature sexual abuse, rape, or child abuse depicted in a romanticised fashion, or for the purposes of titillation, are not eligible for these awards.

 Entries will be judged in the category for which they have been entered so please make sure to choose the right one!
 If you would like to discuss the suitability of a book for a particular category, please contact the Awards Organiser.

-The awards open on 24th May 2021 and close at midnight on 30th September 2021, or when the 500 entry limit is reached, if that comes before the closing date.
-Entries should be made online here.
+The awards open on 5th June 2023 and close at midnight on 30th September 2023, or when the 500 entry limit is reached, if that comes before the closing date.